SpongePowered/SpongeDocs/source/plugin/injection.rst

 **Example - Constructor**

+  *For the purposes of this tutorial, "Orange" is the class name.*

 .. code-block:: java

     import com.google.inject.Inject;
     import org.spongepowered.api.service.config.ConfigDir;

-    // For the purposes of this tutorial, "Orange" is the class name.

     private File configDir;